TomStephens123/ForgottenIssueReminder/README.md

 # ForgottenIssueReminder
-Send a weekly slack message with a breakdown of al the issues in a github project organised by assignee and label
+Send a weekly slack message with a breakdown of all the issues in a github project organised by assignee and label